 In 11.21.6.4.4.2 P.42 L.5-11 change 1st paragraph as follows:

 An ISTA shall initiate a non-TB ranging measurement instance by transmitting a Ranging NDP Announcement frame addressed to the RSTA, followed by an I2R NDP SIFS after.
 In response to the correctly received Ranging NDP Announcement frame addressed to itself, the RSTA shall transmit an R2I NDP; see Figure 11-55 (Non-TB ranging measurement exchange sequence).
-I2R NDP and R2I NDP refer to NGV Ranging NDPs when dot11NGVOptionImplemented is true and HE ranging NDPs otherwise.
+I2R NDP and R2I NDP are either HE Ranaing NDP or EHT Ranging NDP when dot11NGVOptionImplemented is equal to false NGV Ranging NDPs when dot11NGVOptionImplemented is equal to true (#1050).
 The measurement-reporting phase consists of an LMR frame, which is a Location Measurement Report as defined in 9.6.7.49 (Location Measurement Report (LMR) frame format).

 In 11.21.6.4.4.2 P.43 L.30-43 change 5th paragraph as follows: